Past research activities

-During the last decade, we have investigated interaction between electromagnetic waves and spacetime periodic media.
-More specifically, past achievement of our group in this vibrant and emerging field can be categorized into three distinct, but coherent topics as shown below.
+During the last decade, our group have investigated the interaction between electromagnetic waves and artificial media.
+Specifically, the past research activities of our group can be categorized into three distinct, but coherent topics.

 (1) Strongly-coupled meta-atoms for extreme optical properties

 (Left) Unnaturally high refractive index metamaterial operating at THz frequencies (Right) Capacitively coupled meta-atom structure designed for extremely large effective permittivity.
-Images adapted from Nature news and views on our paper published in Nature (2011)
+Images adapted from the paper published in Nature (2011)

 (2) 2D strongly-coupled meta-atoms + 2D natural material for slowly time-variant tunable metasurfaces